N00bTaco/N00bTaco-Fantasy-HD/LEGAL.md

-### N00bTaco Real
+### N00bTaco Fantasy
 ### Resources Pack for Minecraft

 ### LICENSE

 #### You are free:

-* to Share — to copy, distribute and transmit the work for private use only or by redirecting to http://manorton.github.io/N00bTaco-Real-x128
+* to Share — to copy, distribute and transmit the work for private use only or by redirecting to https://github.com/N00bTaco/N00bTaco-Fantasy-HD

 #### Under the following conditions: